-What prompted you to book your tour?
+What prompted you to book your tour to Japan?

 Did your expectations meet reality?